SakshiBhandari02/sakshibhandari/README.md

-this is about cors js
+this is about cors in express js